10 Symptoms of narcissistic personality disorder You Should Never Ignore

 Individuals with NPD may engage in exploitative relationships, using others to fulfill their own needs.
 They may lack empathy and be manipulative in their interactions with others, seeking to control and dominate their relationships for their own gain.

-● Must Read: 10 Symptoms of rapidly progressive glomerulonephritis You Should Never Ignore
+● Must Read: 10 Symptoms of schizophrenia You Should Never Ignore

 People with NPD may have difficulty maintaining healthy and fulfilling relationships as they tend to prioritize their own needs and desires over the needs of others.
 They may also struggle with intimacy and may have a superficial understanding of emotions and relationships.